lepras/VideoGameWars/README.md

 ## Console

-the only reaon to get a Xbox or a PS is to play an exclusive game that never got a PC port.
+the only reason to get a Xbox or a PS is to play an exclusive game that never got a PC port.

 ## PC